 During the normal daytime hours, they are not so hyperactive and like to take naps every now and then.
 So, keep in mind, if you like to play with the guinea pig, and you don’t have time in the morning or during the day, the best time is the evening or right before bed.
 Then, their alertness is amazing at those hours.

-In the daytime hours, they are also alert, but their energy levels are not too high and they are not so interactive with the owner.
-They should rest and nap in the daytime so that they get enough energy to play before they sleep at night.
+In the daytime hours, they are also alert, but their energy levels are not too high and not so interactive with the owner.
+They should rest and nap in the daytime to get enough energy to play before they sleep at night.

 The Guinea Pig Has a Unique Temperament and Needs Company

-As we mentioned earlier, this animal is moderately active, with lots of movements and lots of resting at the same time.
-These cuties love socializing, even though they might appear lazy or a bit shy sometimes.
+This animal is moderately active, with lots of movements and lots of resting at the same time.
+They love socializing, even though they might appear lazy or a bit shy sometimes.

 The good thing about these rodents is that they are perfect for kids as well, and every family member can play with them, but only with gentle movements and proper handling.